awsdocs/aws-cdk-guide/doc_source/work-with-cdk-csharp.md

 ### The NuGet console<a name="csharp-vs-nuget-console"></a>

 The NuGet console is a PowerShell\-based interface to NuGet that works in the context of a Visual Studio project\.
 You can open it in Visual Studio by choosing **Tools** > **NuGet Package Manager** > **Package Manager Console**\.
-For more information on using this tool, see [Install and Manage Packages with the Package Manager Console in Visual Studio](https://docs.microsoft.com/en-us/nuget/consume-packages/install-use-packages-powershell)\.
+For more information about using this tool, see [Install and Manage Packages with the Package Manager Console in Visual Studio](https://docs.microsoft.com/en-us/nuget/consume-packages/install-use-packages-powershell)\.

 ### The `dotnet` command<a name="csharp-vs-dotnet-command"></a>